 And the best case scenario for world peace is that it turns out to be a white American.

-Not of whole groups and ideologies, but as lone wolf threats to be dealt with as isolated law enforcement matters.
+From the article, quote, in the context of terrorist attacks, such white male privilege means white non-Islamic terrorists are typically portrayed as representative of not of whole groups and ideologies, but as lone wolf threats to be dealt with as isolated law enforcement matters.

 Meanwhile, non-white or developing world terrorism suspects are often reflexively portrayed as representative of larger conspiracies, ideologies, and religions that must be dealt with as systemic threats.

-The kind of potentially requiring everything from law enforcement action to military operations to civil liberties legislation to foreign policy shifts.
+The kind potentially requiring everything from law enforcement action to military operations to civil liberties legislation to foreign policy shifts.

-You could make a pretty decent argument that this article could come off a little insensitive considering the timing, but publishing it on the 17th, it seems like maybe it's like, I don't know.
+You could make a pretty decent argument that this article could come off a little insensitive considering the timing.

-A lot of folks then are still in a state of shock and grief.
+Well, you know, well, a lot of folks then are still in a state of shock and grief.

-I would be willing to hear those criticisms, and I don't know how correct they are, but I think they're a valid complaint.
+And I don't know how correct they are, but I think they're a valid complaint.

 However, I don't think that I can find too much in the substance of his point that I can take issue with.